FlatIO/api-client-js/docs/ScoreApi.md

 var comment = "comment_example"; // String | Unique identifier of a sheet music comment

 var opts = {
-  'sharingKey': "sharingKey_example", // String | This sharing key must be specified to access to a score with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
+  'sharingKey': "sharingKey_example" // String | This sharing key must be specified to access to a score or collection with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
 };

 var callback = function(error, data, response) {